 Step 5: Add tag governance

-Establish a curated tag list in the repo:
+Create a curated allow-list in the repo:

 // src/lib/allowed-tags.ts